-- of arrow button pressed.Middle switch selects L or R mirror to adjust. - Center position is 'neutral' to disable arrow buttons and prevent misadjustment of mirrors.
+- Mirror surface tilts in direction of arrow button pressed. - Middle switch selects L or R mirror to adjust. - Center position is "neutral" to disable arrow buttons and prevent misadjustment of mirrors.

 The mirrors can be folded back against the cab doors if needed.